 Scammers may send you a text claiming that your family or relatives are in trouble — for example, they got arrested, and you need to bail them immediately.
 Such SMS scam is targeted to impact our biggest fears.
 They confuse us and block our logic, so we are in a hurry to get our folks out of the danger.

 You might be asked to send money immediately, but don’t buy it.
 The first thing you should do it’s to contact your relative and check on their situation — most probably they will be chilling at home, knowing nothing about their so-called emergency with police or hospital.
 You may also be persuaded that the person is kidnapped, and you need to provide a ransom.
 If you suspect that there is really something wrong, contact the authorities instead of following scammers’ demands.
+And of course, if you see something like this, please report scam text message.

 This category includes standard bank SMS scams and fake messages from different government agencies.
 You may be asked to share your passwords for online payment accounts (yes, PayPal SMS scam is also a thing), or to confirm your personal info.
 It’s phishing, fraudulent activity to obtain sensitive information.